pyksy/fast3686linestats/README.md

-# FAST3686 Line Stats
+# Sagemcom FAST3686 Line Stats
-Script to scrape line power and SNR stats from a Sagemcom FAST3686 cable modem and output them in human readable or CSV format, or post the values to an InfluxDB database.
+Scrape the per-channel power and Signal-to-Noise Ratio stats from a Sagemcom FAST3686 cable modem and output them in human readable or CSV format, or post the values to an InfluxDB database.

 # Setup
-Copy the dotfile to ~/.fast3686linestats.conf and edit the cable modem and (if needed) InfluxDB credentials, or export the required variables from your shell.
+Copy the dotfile to ~/.fast3686linestats.conf and edit the cable modem and (if needed) InfluxDB credentials there, or export the variables from your shell.

 # Usage
 ```